laaancedc/short-stories/README.md

 ### What's the repo for?

-A repository/depot/library of all the short stories i've ever written.
+A repository/depot/library of all the short stories i've ever written. <br>
 Feel free to publish any of these stories to your blog, website, or wherever.
 Just make sure to give credit where credit is due.

 Quality not guaranteed!